Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 ## Writer and Reader

-While the `BinaryWriter` class built into .NET is great for reading and writing binary data, it's not very compact or efficient and doesn't offer a ton of flexibility.
+While the `BinaryWriter` class built into .NET is great for reading and writing binary data, it's not compact or efficient and doesn't offer a ton of flexibility.
 The `NetworkWriter` and `NetworkReader` solves this.

 The `NetworkWriter` and `NetworkReader` can operate at the bit level when used with a `NetworkBuffer` .
 It also has many fancy write methods for compacting data.